In the 21st century, period poverty is still rife throughout the world.

-The problem is, sanitary products are not regulated as medical goods.
+The problem is, that sanitary products are not regulated as medical goods.
 That means that whilst manufacturers are encouraged to be open about what they’re putting in them, they do not have to disclose a full list of ingredients and additives.

 The results of the testing indicate that both scented and unscented Always pads emit toxic chemicals, including chemicals identified by the U.S. Department of Health and Human Services National Toxicology Program, the Agency for Toxic Substances and Disease Registry, and the State of California Environmental Protection Agency as carcinogens, and reproductive and developmental toxins.
 None of these chemicals are disclosed on the product by the manufacturer.

 It’s quite remarkable that leading brands get away with this sort of thing when period pads can be made from simple materials like cotton.
-Without proper warnings and ingredients on the packets, millions, even billions of women, are exposing themselves to harmful ingredients each and every period.
+Without proper warnings and ingredients on the packets, millions, even billions, of women are exposing themselves to harmful ingredients each and every period.

 Use Reusable Pads for Your Period

-If you really want to stick it to big pharma and brands who willfully sell dodgy products seeped in chemical additives then switch to reusable pads!
+If you really want to stick it to big pharma and brands who willfully sell dodgy products seeped in chemical additives, then switch to reusable pads!

 Reusable pads can be washed and reused.
 Reusable pads by Trade for Aid are designed for exactly this purpose.
 They’re made from soft cotton fleece that is highly absorbent and free from nasty chemicals and additives.

-Trade for Aid is a non-profit organisation and we pledge to donate one pack of reusable pads for every one you buy from us.
+Trade for Aid is a non-profit organisation, and we pledge to donate one pack of reusable pads for every one you buy from us.